UwUOwOUmUOmO/custom-godot/README.md

 Original repository: https://github.com/godotengine/godot/tree/3.5

+Repo gốc (repo upstream): https://github.com/godotengine/godot/tree/3.5

 ## Description
-This is a custom build of the Godot Engine (v3.5.0) by me, cycastic (also known by my accursed handle UwUOwOUmUOmO).
+This is a modified codebase of the Godot Engine (v3.5.0) by me, cycastic (or UwUOwOUmUOmO).
 This repository is originally created dedicated to my unnamed RTS game, but due to various reasons, I decided to make it available publicly.
 The following is a list of feature that was added to the engine, most are situated inside `modules/`, others are modified classes from `core/`:

 - Advanced curve: A derived class from `Curve`, used for approximation of definite integral using Trapezoidal rule